PolyArch/cs259/03-miniproj-1.md

 4. How does the implementation compare with CUDNN?  (use same batch size in CUDNN)

-    Probably the easiest way to do this without doing any real work is to use [DeepBench from Baidu](https://github.com/baidu-research/DeepBench)
+    Probably the easiest way to do this without understanding CUDNN is to use [DeepBench from Baidu](https://github.com/baidu-research/DeepBench)

     You should be able to modify the “code/kernels/conv_problems.h” or